ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-centos-plesk-postfix.md

 ## Troubleshooting
 {: #email-delivery-troubleshoot}

-1. If you get the error `"no mechanism available"`, verify that you have all of the necessary libraries for authentication and encryption.
+1. If you get the "no mechanism available" error, verify that you have all of the necessary libraries for authentication or encryption.
 You can install these libraries by using the following commands:

   For Debian and Ubuntu, use this command:  `apt-get install libsasl2-modules`

-  For Redhat and CentOS, use this command: `yum install cyrus-sasl-plain`
+  For Red Hat and CentOS, use this command: `yum install cyrus-sasl-plain`

   After you install these libraries, use the same restart command:

     `/etc/init.d/postfix restart`

 2. If port 587 does not work, use port 2525 in the Postfix configuration.
 You might also need to open the configuration file `/etc/postfix/main.cf` and uncomment the following line:

   `#tlsmgr unix - - n 1000?
 1 tlsmgr`